This post contains an affiliate link.

 There are definitely some deep thoughts, feelings, and life lessons to ponder in this novel.
 I don’t know if elementary-age kids will really grasp it all, or if they’ll just think it’s a depressing story.
 I came away with a sense of how bleak life is and that our actions are ultimately futile and unimportant.
 Steinbeck may have been saying something different–but that was my impression.

-I would recommend this book to those who enjoy reading classic literature and would like a fuller knowledge of Steinbeck’s work.
+I recommend The Red Pony to those who enjoy reading classic literature and would like a fuller knowledge of Steinbeck’s work.
 I’m not sure that the average reader would enjoy this book.

 - A handful of curse words (d-word & J.C.)